HEALTHCARE SECURITY SOLUTIONS

 Visitor Management Systems streamlines the visitor’s access and sign-in process in the healthcare facility.

 For more information to help your Chicago area facility, Please listen to the podcast on “Healthcare Security Systems” hosted by Thomas Carnevale, Founder of Umbrella Technologies with our Guest, Myron Love – CHPA, CPP, PSP, PCI is the Director of Security Services for Ann & Robert H. Lurie Children’s Hospital of Chicago.

 Each hospital or healthcare system faces a unique set of challenges, risks, and threats.

-There are some issues that most hospital security personnel must turn their attention to.
+There are some issues that most hospital security personnel in the Chicago area must turn their attention to.
 Is your security team prepared for these challenges?